craigargh/cfg-python/lesson_plans/session_4.md

 ## Intro & Framing

 This session focuses on lists and dictionaries.
 So far students have used string, integer, float and Boolean data types along with variables.
-Through the use of lists they can make collections of multiple data values.
-Creating list and basic list operations as well as using lists with for loops are covered in this session.
+With lists they can make collections of multiple data values.
+Creating lists, basic list operations, and using lists with for loops are covered in this session.

 The second part of this session introduces the dictionary data type.
 Similar to lists, dictionaries allow programmers to create structure of multiple data values.
-Unlike lists, dictionaries allow programmers to label the data to give it meaning through the use dictionary keys.
+Dictionaries also allow programmers to label the data to give it meaning through the use dictionary keys.

 Like the previous session, this session includes challenge exercises at the end, which are ordered by difficulty.